Kosovo approves former rebel leader as prime minister | DW | 03.02.2020

 Read more: Opinion: EU's 'no' to Western Balkans could spark conflict

-Kurti, now a self-described social democrat, once led violent street riots and was dubbed Kosovo's "Che Guevara".
+Kurti, now a self-described Social Democrat, once led violent street riots and was dubbed Kosovo's "Che Guevara."
 He first gained notoriety by organizing demonstrations in the 1990s against Serbia's repression of Kosovo's ethnic Albanian majority.
-What followed was a two-year stint in Serbian prison.
+What followed was a two-year stint in a Serbian prison.

 New diverse coalition